 SECTION 1.
-EFFECTIVE DATE OF CONTRACT
+TERM AND EFFECTIVE DATE

-The Contract will become effective on July 1, 2023 and terminate on June 30, 2024.
-In no event will the Contract become effective unless and until it is approved and executed by the Kitsap County Board of County Commissioners or the Kitsap County Administrator.
+1.1 The Contract will become effective July 1, 2023 and terminate June 30, 2024, unless terminated or extended.
+The Contract may be extended for additional consecutive terms at the mutual agreement of the parties.
+In no event will the Contract become effective unless and until it is approved and executed by the duly authorized representative of Kitsap County.

 SECTION 2.
-SERVICES TO BE PROVIDED
+SERVICES